-Everyone talks about it, it’s one of the most important metrics of your business.
+Everyone talks about it so much because it’s one of the most important metrics of your business.
 We’re obviously talking about ROI (Return on Investment).
 The return on investment is surely one of the most significant KPI’s that a businessman must keep in mind when deciding which business activities to pursue and which to set aside.

 In simple terms, ROI is the ratio between net income and investment.
 Defined as such, the return on investment is an essential parameter for indicating the profitability of the capital invested in a company, or in a production line, measuring the return obtained per each euro invested therein, whether it be equity capital or debt capital.